 Google barely moves needle on gender, diversity in workforce

-In this Dec.
-4, 2017, photo, people walk by Google offices in New York.
+People walk by Google offices in New York on Dec.
+4, 2017.
 (AP Photo/Mark Lennihan)

 The Associated Press